Ashtead sees year results ahead of hopes

 NEW YORK Oil prices rose on Friday after reports that OPEC members delivered more than 90 percent of the output cuts they pledged in a landmark deal that took effect in January.

-LONDON Industrial equipment hire firm Ashtead (AHT.L) forecast "substantially" better full-year results after booming business in its core U.S. market -- where cash-strapped customers kept renting -- more than doubled first-quarter profit.
+LONDON Industrial equipment hire company Ashtead (AHT.L) forecast full-year results well ahead of previous expectations after increased rentals helped more than double first-quarter profit.

-The FTSE 250 company, which hires out equipment from diggers to small tools, Tuesday posted a 211 percent rise in first-quarter pretax profit at constant exchange rates for the three months to July 31 of 33.8 million pounds, easily beating market expectations.
+The FTSE 250 company, which hires out equipment from diggers to small tools, said on Tuesday pretax profit at constant exchange rates for the three months to July 31 rose 211 percent to 33.8 million pounds as hard-up customers chose to rent rather than buy equipment.

-Ashtead shares, which have slumped 33 percent in the past three months because of fears about the impact of a weak U.S. economy on its business, were up 15 percent to 129.3 pence at 9:24 a.m.
-British time.

-Chief executive Geoff Drabble said a tougher economic climate meant customers preferred to rent rather than own equipment, while its market share was also increasing as other rental firms struggled to match its scale and prices.

-Before Tuesday's announcement, according to a Thomson Reuters I/B/E/S poll of 13 analysts, full-year pretax profit consensus was 58.50 million pounds.

-Investec analyst Wayne Gerry said he anticipated upping full-year estimates from 57.5 million pounds to 77 million.

-Sunbelt -- Ashtead's U.S. unit, which generates more than 80 percent of the firm's revenue -- saw first-quarter sales grow 21 percent.
-Meanwhile UK business grew by 12 percent.
+Sunbelt -- Ashtead's U.S. unit, which generates more than 80 percent of the firm's revenue -- saw sales grow 21 percent, while its UK business grew by 12 percent.

-Pretax profit for the quarter, which surpassed the 31 million pounds posted for the whole of 2011, was also helped by an increased fleet size, rented at better prices and a first-time contribution from Ashtead's Empire Scaffold business.

-The firm said that good growth had continued into August with U.S. rental revenues up 25 percent year-on-year.
+The firm said it expected the rental trend to continue with further increases in Sunbelt's U.S. market share also anticipated.

+"August's U.S. rental revenues continued this pattern with growth of 25 percent.
+As a result, the board now anticipates a full-year result substantially ahead of its previous expectations," Chief Executive Geoff Drabble said.

 NEW YORK Oil prices rose on Friday after reports that OPEC members delivered more than 90 percent of the output cuts they pledged in a landmark deal that took effect in January.